cryptomator/cloud-access-swift/README.md

-let allowedCertificate = ... // optional: you might want to allowlist a TLS certificate let identifier = ... // optional: you might want to give this credential an identifier, defaults to a random UUID let credential = WebDAVCredential(baseURL: baseURL, username: username, password: password, allowedCertificate: allowedCertificate, identifier: identifier) let sharedContainerIdentifier = ... // this will be set internally for the `URLSessionConfiguration` let useBackgroundSession = ... // if `true`, the internal `URLSessionConfiguration` will be based on a background configuration let client = WebDAVClient(credential: credential, sharedContainerIdentifier: sharedContainerIdentifier, useBackgroundSession: useBackgroundSession) let provider = WebDAVProvider(with: client)
+let allowedCertificate = ... // optional: you might want to allowlist a TLS certificate let identifier = ... // optional: you might want to give this credential an identifier, defaults to a random UUID let credential = WebDAVCredential(baseURL: baseURL, username: username, password: password, allowedCertificate: allowedCertificate, identifier: identifier) let sharedContainerIdentifier = ... // if `useBackgroundSession` is `true`, this will be set internally for the `URLSessionConfiguration` let useBackgroundSession = ... // if `true`, the internal `URLSessionConfiguration` will be based on a background configuration let client = WebDAVClient(credential: credential, sharedContainerIdentifier: sharedContainerIdentifier, useBackgroundSession: useBackgroundSession) let provider = WebDAVProvider(with: client)